Disk space on Computer Science iLab and Graduate machines

 Should you need additional large amounts of space, there are several options:

-Most machines have some extra disk space set aside in a partition called /freespace/local.
+Most machines have some extra non quota disk space set aside in a partition called /freespace/local.
 You should note that these filesystems restrictions below.

 - Files are not backed up